calibreapp/react-live-chat-loader/README.md

 - `open`: Function which when called will open the provider chat.
 - `close`: Function which when called will close the provider chat.

-Import that new file in `src/providers/index.js` and add it to `Providers`.
+Import the new file in `src/providers/index.js` and add it to `Providers`.

 The name of this file will be the `providerKey` used in the `LiveChatLoaderProvider`.